-At this time, a consistently effective and predictable treatment approach or guideline for failing implants due to peri-implantitis has not been developed.
+At this time, a consistently effective and predictable treatment approach or guideline for failing dental implants due to peri-implantitis has not been developed.
 Laser Assisted Peri-Implantitis Procedure (LAPIP) is being used for failing and ailing implants, using the similar minimally invasive protocol of Laser Assisted New Attachment Procedure (LANAP) for periodontitis, which is a FDA-cleared soft tissue laser procedure utilizing the Periolase MVP-7.

 A recent study (pending publication) showed the clinical outcomes of 222 patients with 437 failing implants using the LAPIP procedure.
 Follow-up data extended for 3 years: 80% of the subjects that were treated one time showed significant decrease in pocket depths, bleeding, and suppuration.
 Another group required a second treatment before improvement and resolution of clinical symptoms.
 The study results showed a 96.6 % efficacy using the LAPIP protocol.